VitalPBX/vitalpbx_replica_v4/README.md

 </pre>

 ## Note
-If you want both servers to have the same settings in the Asterisk files and keep the changes in the Asterisk database (astdb.sqlite3), when starting the backup server run the following command in the console:<br>
+If the Master server fails and we want to use the Replica, it is necessary to execute the following command so that the Asterisk SQLite database is copied and restarted.
 <pre>
-[root@server<strong>1-2</strong> ~]# vpbxstart
+root@<strong>voip02.domain.com</strong> ~# vpbxstart
 </pre>